ARAMIS Digital Image Correlation System

-ARAMIS is a non-contact and material independent measuring system providing high resolution, and highly accuracy information about a components 3D shape, strain and deformation response for test article subject to a load or force.
+ARAMIS is a non-contact and material independent measuring system providing high resolution images, and highly accurate information about a component’s 3D shape, as well as strain and deformation response for a test article subject to a load or force.

-The Digital image correlation system is an optical replacement for strain gages, extensometers, accelerometers, LVDTS, laser trackers, laser scanners, scanning laser vibrometers, and other deformation tools.
+The Digital Image Correlation system is an optical replacement for strain gauges, extensometers, accelerometers, LVDTS, laser trackers, laser scanners, scanning laser vibrometers, and other deformation tools.

 An operator could expect all of these capabilities in one complete package.

 This advanced Digital Image Correlation system documents, calculates, and analyzes the deformation in 3 dimensions and easily integrates into existing processes and testing environments.
 ARAMIS produces experimental results that directly compare with finite element analysis.

 - For more information on the Digital Image Correlation system, go here.

 - To understand when the Digital Image Correlation system is the right tool, go here.

 - To learn more about High Speed Digital Image Correlation, go here.

 - To contact an Applications Engineer go here.